 Online mediation is a convenient way to hold your first meeting – your MIAM.
-Family Matters offers online mediation via Microsoft teams, Zoom, Skype, WhatsApp or Facetime from our Doncaster office.
+Family Matters offers online mediation via Microsoft Teams, Zoom, WhatsApp or Facetime.

 If you or the mediator decides that mediation is not the right way forward for you, the mediator will send you the form which confirms that you have participated in a MIAM and you will be able to submit this to court with your C100 (the form you must complete to make an application to court about children) or the signed Form A (the form you need to complete to make an application to court about finances).

 We will still contact the other person in your case to offer them their own MIAM as we are required to contact both people to offer them the same information about mediation and its benefits.